Last Updated on November 4, 2022

 What you do daily depends on your level of experience.

 A Project Assistant’s job may entail:

-- Performing admin responsibilities for projects while collaborating with subcontractors, project management, and clients.
+- Performing clerical duties and administrative logistical support for multiple projects while collaborating with subcontractors, project management, and clients.

 - Organizing subcontractors to offer customer service within budget limits.